-- 148. Birds may consume the GM canola seeds containing $\beta$ -casein fusion proteins, however any increased fitness advantage to birds consuming the seeds is expected to be very minor and would not be inherited by subsequent generations. - 149.
-If enhanced fitness occurred in pest animals that consumed the GM canola seed producing $\beta$ -casein, the improvement would be expected to be minor and transient, it would be isolated to the individual animal, and is unlikely to change the existing impact of known pest animals if consumed.
+149. Birds may consume the GM canola seeds containing β -casein fusion proteins, however any increased fitness advantage to birds consuming the seeds is expected to be minor and would not be inherited by subsequent generations.

+150. If enhanced fitness occurred in pest animals that consumed the GM canola seed, the degree of the improvement is uncertain, but expected to be minor and transient; would be confined to each individual animal; and is unlikely to change the existing adverse impact of known pest animals if consumed.
 Additionally, the limits and controls of the trial proposed by the applicant are proposed to limit the consumption GM canola seeds by pest species.
 The details of those control measures are discussed in Chapter 3.
-Based on these factors, it is considered that the increased levels of $\beta$ -casein fusion proteins in the GM canola seeds is unlikely to provide a fitness advantage that would increase the existing impact of known pest animals, though this is an area of uncertainty.
+Based on these factors, it is considered that the increased levels of β -casein fusion proteins in the GM canola seeds is unlikely to provide a fitness advantage that would increase the existing impact of known pest animals, though this is an area of uncertainty.

-150. Risk scenario 4 is not identified as a substantive risk due to the lack of evidence to suggest any fitness advantage to pest animals as a result of consuming higher levels of $\beta$ -casein fusion proteins, and the proposed limits and controls to restrict exposure of animals to the GMOs, including pest management practices.
-Further, GM seed consumption is unlikely to cause sustained benefit for animals.
+151. Risk scenario 4 is not identified as a substantive risk due to the lack of evidence to suggest any fitness advantage to pest animals as a result of consuming higher levels of β -casein fusion proteins, and the proposed limits and controls to restrict exposure of animals to the GMOs, including pest management practices.
+Further, GM seed consumption is unlikely to cause a sustained benefit for animals.
 Therefore, this risk could not be considered greater than negligible and does not warrant further detailed assessment.